boomcamp/PHP-MVC-Information-System/README.md

 # Requirements

-* A functionality to login and logout.
+* A functionality for login and logout.

-* A functionality to CREATE new students.
+* A functionality for creating new students.

-* A functionality to UPDATE existing students.
+* A functionality for updateing student details.

-* A functionality to DELETE a student.
+* A functionality for deleting student.

-* A functionality to DISPLAY lists of students.
+* A functionality for displaying lists of students.

 * System should destroy all sessions.

-* System should `redirect to login page` if session is NOT present.
+* A functionality that will `redirect to login page` if session is NOT present.

 Optional Task